How to Motivate Yourself: 11 Tips for Self Improvement

 What is a SMART goal?

-Sometimes the best goals are SMART goals—specific, measurable, achievable, relevant, and time bound.
+Sometimes, the best goals are SMART goals—specific, measurable, achievable, relevant, and time-bound.

 6. Reward yourself for the little wins as well as the big ones.

 It feels good to be rewarded for our work.
-But rewards can also improve motivation and performance.
+However, rewards can also improve motivation and performance.
 Rewarding yourself for reaching small milestones and completing big goals could boost your interest and enjoyment in the work you’re doing [11].

 • Take a short break